Felix50-dev/alx-low_level_programming/0x08-recursion/README.md

-task 3, print the factorial of a number task 4, power of a number using recursion task 5, square root through recursion
+task 3, print the factorial of a number task 4, power of a number using recursion task 5, square root through recursion task 6, check if a number is a prime number